TheOdinProject/curriculum/new_course/1_programming_fundementals/hashes.md

 hash1.merge(hash2)      #=> { "a" => 100, "b" => 254, "c" => 300 }
 ~~~

-Notice that the hash getting merged in (in this case, `hash2`) has precedence over the hash getting... uh, merged *at* when both hashes share a key.
+Notice that the hash values getting merged in (in this case from `hash2`) will overwrite the values of the hash getting... uh, merged *at* when both hashes share a key.

 For a full list of the methods that work on hashes, check out the [Ruby Docs](https://ruby-doc.org/core-2.6/Hash.html).